Derek Hulak: Playing career

+While attending the University of Saskatchewan, Hulak played for the Saskatchewan Huskies from 2010–11 to 2013–14.
+While the Huskies were defeated in the 2014 CIS University Cup national championship final, Hulak won the Major W.J.
+"Danny" McLeod Award as Most Valuable Player of the national championship tournament.

-Undrafted out of the University of Saskatchewan, Hulak joined the Texas Stars of the American Hockey League (AHL).
+Undrafted out of university, Hulak joined the Texas Stars of the American Hockey League (AHL).
 He won a Calder Cup with the Stars in 2014.

 In 2016, Hulak signed a one-year contract with the Utica Comets after two full seasons with the Stars.

 After enduring the 2016–17 season interrupted through injury with the Comets, Hulak left as a free agent to sign with his third AHL club, the Lehigh Valley Phantoms on a one-year deal on July 6, 2017.
 Hulak was unable to make an appearance with the Phantoms through the entire 2017–18 season, due to continuing injury woes.

 On October 5, 2018, the Hershey Bears signed Hulak to a professional tryout (PTO), making the opening night roster for the 2018–19 season.
 Hulak appeared in eight games through to December, recording two goals and one assist, before he was released from his tryout on December 4.
 On December 5, the Grand Rapids Griffins signed Hulak to a PTO.
 He posted 1 goal in 9 games with the Griffins before securing a one-year contract for the remainder of the season with the club on December 28, 2018.

 As a free agent from the Griffins Hulak was unable to secure a contract over the summer.
 Hulak accepted an invitation to attend the Manitoba Moose training camp and was later signed to a professional tryout contract to begin the 2019–20 season on October 4, 2019.
 Hulak made 18 appearances posting 3 points before the season was ended prematurely due to the COVID-19 pandemic.

 On July 27, 2020, Hulak signed his first contract abroad, agreeing to a one-year deal with Swiss second tiered club, HC Thurgau of the Swiss League.